 You have no items in your shopping cart.

 "Organic" does not equal "organic" and we think a sustainable business is extremely important in general, but especially in the textile industry.
 Thus we have decided to produce all our products according to the "Global Organic Textile Standard", short GOTS.
-In the following we would like to explain to you briefly what it's all about.

 The "Global Organic Textile Standard" was developed in 2008 with the aim to define world-wide recognized requirements that ensure organic status of textiles.
 This includes all steps, from harvesting of the raw materials, through environmentally and socially responsible manufacturing up to labeling in order to provide a credible assurance to the end consumer.
 Textile processors and manufacturers are enabled to export their organic fabrics and garments with one certification accepted in all major markets.